 County attorneys have prosecutorial jurisdiction over juvenile issues, which include criminal acts, dependency, neglect, and abuse.
 They also work with judges to issue emergency protective orders in domestic violence cases, handle extraditions, and oversee mental commitments and disability cases.
 In circuit court, county attorneys handle felony preliminary hearings and prosecute to recover delinquent taxes.

 In addition to these prosecutorial duties, county attorneys serve as counsel to their counties’ fiscal courts, districts, commissions, boards, and county officials in all legal issues (excluding Fayette County).
-For example, if a new easement is to be constructed, county attorneys have to advise our elected officials on the county’s rights as a landowner.
+For example, if a new easement is to be constructed, county attorneys advise elected officials on the county’s rights as a landowner.
 Where does our land end and someone else’s begin?
 If a county government or agency is sued, the county attorney advises elected officials and defends the county’s position in court.

 Beyond these duties, many county attorneys choose to take on additional responsibilities to help their communities, such as collecting cold checks on behalf of merchants and businesses, delinquent property taxes for their counties, and delinquent child support payments for parents.

-Kentucky’s county attorneys association is to promote cooperation among Kentucky’s county attorneys;
+Kentucky’s County Attorneys Association is to promote cooperation among Kentucky’s county attorneys;

 All duly elected county attorneys in good standing are eligible for membership in the association.
 These are full memberships, with full voting rights and the ability to hold office in the association.
 Assistant county attorneys are eligible for associate membership, but have no voting privileges and are not permitted to hold office.
 Those who meet these criteria and are interested in becoming members may contact Alan George at email@example.com for more information.

 The easiest way to answer this question is to explain the differences in juvenile and district courts.
-From truancy to neglect to homicide, all juvenile justice issues fall under the jurisdiction of the county attorney and the district court-that is unless the juvenile will be tried as an adult.
+From truancy to neglect to homicide, all juvenile justice issues fall under the jurisdiction of the county attorney and the district court, unless the juvenile will be tried as an adult.
 In that case, he or she will be tried by a commonwealth’s attorney in circuit court.

 Criminal offenses are juvenile crime cases that are tried in district court and are prosecuted by the county attorney.
 There are a few differences between juvenile and adult court.
-There is no trial by jury available in juvenile criminal court cases; terminology is different.
+There is no trial by jury available in juvenile criminal court cases and the terminology is different.
 “Sentences” are called “dispositions,” and “trials” are called “adjudications” in juvenile court.
 While almost all juvenile crimes are tried in district court, there is another possibility for juveniles who have committed felonies.
 They may be deemed youthful offenders and sent to circuit court for trial as an adult.

 Disability hearings are held when someone, usually a close friend or relative, files a petition for guardianship over a person because of medical or mental conditions.
-A jury can decide to grant full or partial guardianship over personal affairs, financial affairs or both.
+A jury can decide to grant full or partial guardianship over personal affairs, financial affairs, or both.

 Most often, parents pay willingly, and the county attorneys’ offices do not have to become involved.
 But there are times when some will refuse to pay.
-That’s when the delinquent parents must deal with the legal consequences-in either civil or criminal court.
+That’s when the delinquent parents must deal with the legal consequences in either civil or criminal court.

 In civil court, the custodial parent can sue for child support owed.
 In criminal court, the delinquent parent also can be charged with either a misdemeanor or a felony.
 If the parent owes less than $1,000, he or she can be charged with nonsupport, a misdemeanor charge carrying up to a $500 fine and/or one year in jail.
 If the delinquent parent owes more than $1,000, he or she will be charged with flagrant nonsupport, a felony charge that increases the penalty to one to five years in the state penitentiary.
 In addition, the delinquent parent will still be required to pay the overdue child support and subsequent payments.